 - 1 tsp Olive oil

-- 1 litre Vegetable stock (made with a good quality cube is fine)
+- 1 litre Vegetable stock From a cube is fine

-- A handful of fresh thyme leaves (strip them from the stalks)
+- A handful of fresh thyme leaves Take the leaves off the stalks (See Note 3)

 - Salt and freshly ground pepper